Political views of J. K. Rowling: Transgender people

-Rowling's responses to proposed changes to Scottish gender recognition laws (Note: The UK laws and proposed changes are the Gender Recognition Act 2004, the Gender Recognition Reform (Scotland) Bill, and the related Equality Act 2010.) and her views on sex and gender have provoked controversy.
+Rowling's responses to proposed changes to Scottish gender recognition laws and her views on sex and gender have provoked controversy.
 She has been critical of self-declared gender identity.
 Her statements have divided feminists, fuelled debates on freedom of speech and cancel culture, and prompted support for transgender people from the arts sector.
 Her statements have been deemed transphobic by critics and she has been referred to as a TERF (trans-exclusionary radical feminist) in response to comments she made on Twitter.
 She rejects these characterisations.
 As her views on transgender issues came under scrutiny, Rowling stated that she has received death threats.

-Rowling's views on trans individuals were first noted in 2018 when she "liked" a tweet that described trans women as "men in dresses".
-This garnered criticism from some of her fans who accused her of being transphobic.
-Her spokesperson told PinkNews that Rowling had "favourited" the tweet by mistake.
-In December 2019, Rowling tweeted support for Maya Forstater, who lost her job with the Center for Global Development due to gender-critical views, and is the subject of Forstater v Centre for Global Development Europe.
-In 2020, Rowling spoke out against a Devex article for using the phrase "people who menstruate" instead of "women".
-She stated that denying the reality of biological sex erases the experiences of women worldwide and eliminates the possibility of same-sex attraction.
-Responding to criticism, she stated her view that "sex is real and has lived consequences", while additionally writing: "I respect every trans person’s right to live any way that feels authentic and comfortable to them."
+Rowling's views on trans individuals were first noticed in 2017 when she used a Twitter like to share an article that was critical of proposed changes to the UK Gender Recognition Act (2004)..
+However, it was not until the following year that her views on transgender people became widely discussed, when she liked a tweet that described trans women as "men in dresses".
+This was criticised by some of her fans and some media outlets who accused her of being transphobic.
+Her spokesperson told PinkNews that Rowling had favourited the tweet by mistake.
+In December 2019 Rowling tweeted support for Maya Forstater, whose contract was not renewed, with the Center for Global Development due to these complaints about her gender-critical views, and was the subject of Forstater v Centre for Global Development Europe.
+In 2020 Rowling spoke out against a Devex article for using the phrase "people who menstruate" instead of "women".
+She stated that "erasing the concept of sex" erases the experiences of women worldwide and eliminates the possibility of same-sex attraction.
+Responding to criticism, she stated her view that "sex is real and has lived consequences", adding: "I respect every trans person's right to live any way that feels authentic and comfortable to them."